 The lead federal agency supporting scientific research on drug use and addiction, the National Institute on Drug Abuse (NIDA) offers research and training resources.

-With 20+ chapters across Michigan, the mission of FAN is to offer community-based, compassionate, best-practice/evidence-based services to people who have been affected by addiction to erase the stigma of addiction while instilling compassion and hope.
+With 20+ chapters across Michigan, the mission of Face Addiction Now is to offer community-based, compassionate, best-practice/evidence-based services to people who have been affected by addiction to erase the stigma of addiction while instilling compassion and hope.